f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

 Lab Summary
 ^^^^^^^^^^^
-In this lab, you setup basic BIG-IP network configuration settings.
+In this lab, you setup basic BIG-IP network-level configuration settings.
 After completion of these lab tasks, you should have network connectivity between the devices on all VLANs.
 These configuration objects will assist with the following labs.

 This completes Lab 1.